phemex/phemex-api-docs/Public-Contract-API-en.md

 * x-phemex-request-signature : This is HMAC SHA256 signature of the http request.
 Secret is ***API Secret***, its formula is : HMacSha256( URL Path + QueryString + Expiry + body )

 Optional Headers:
 * x-phemex-request-tracing: a unique string to trace http-request, less than 40 bytes.
+This header is a must in resolving latency issues.

 <a name="apiratelimits"/>